-- Scribe, Manchester, New Hampshire (www.scribesoft.com) — Provides data migration and integration solutions supporting deployments of business applications, with a focus on Microsoft Dynamics.
+- Scribe, Manchester, New Hampshire (www.scribesoft.com) — The Scribe Insight product provides data migration and integration for supporting deployments of business applications, with a focus on Microsoft Dynamics.
 Scribe Online supports integration involving cloud-based data.

-- Sesame Software, Los Angeles, California (www.sesamesoftware.com) — Offers the Relational Junction product suite for synchronization of data between popular packaged and SaaS applications, with a focus on ETL-oriented patterns of integration.
+- Sesame Software, Los Angeles (www.sesamesoftware.com) — Offers the Relational Junction product suite for synchronization of data between popular packaged and SaaS applications, with a focus on ETL-oriented patterns of integration.

-- SnapLogic, San Mateo, Califormia (www.snaplogic.com) — Offers real-time and federated integration of data with a focus on diverse data sources, including SaaS- and cloud-based sources, and via Web-oriented architectural approaches.
+- SnapLogic, San Mateo, California (www.snaplogic.com) — Offers real-time and federated integration of data, with a focus on diverse data sources, including SaaS- and cloud-based sources, and via Web-oriented architectural approaches.

 - Software AG, Darmstadt, Germany (www.softwareag.com) — The CentraSite product provides data and metadata federation capabilities, and is geared toward SOA deployments.
-The Software AG product line provides process-oriented integration capabilities.
+Software AG's Integration Platforms enable process-oriented integration capabilities.

-- SQData, Addison, Texas (www.sqdata.com) — The SQData product line provides CDC and ETL functionality focused on delivering mainframe data sources and popular relational DBMSs.
+- SQData, Addison, Texas (www.sqdata.com) — The SQData product line provides data replication, CDC and ETL functionality focused on delivering mainframe data sources and popular relational DBMSs.

-- Stone Bond, Houston, Texas (www.stonebond.com) — Supports both federated/virtualized data integration and physical data movement via the Enterprise Enabler technology set.
+- Stone Bond, Houston (www.stonebond.com) — Supports both federated/virtualized data integration and physical data movement via the Enterprise Enabler technology set.

-- Sypherlink, Worthington, Ohio, a subsidiary of Saama Technology (www.sypherlink.com) — Provides metadata discovery and mapping via Harvester, and access to data sources for the creation of integrated views via Exploratory Warehouse.
+- Sypherlink, Worthington, Ohio, a subsidiary of Saama Technology (www.sypherlink.com) — Provides metadata discovery and mapping via Harvester, and access to data sources for the creation of integrated views via Harvester Integrator.